 Bake dog treats for the BARCS animal shelter.
 E-mail Cheryl if you would like some recipes.
 Please freeze the treats so they can be delivered after the isolation.
 BARCS has also supplied directions for making cat toys at https://barcs.org/kids/.
 Also, Thankful Paws is in need of all pet-related coupons – particularly for wet or dry dog or cat food, dog and cat treats, and kitty litter.
 Coupons can be sent to Thankful Paws, P.O.
 Box 97, Perry Hall, Maryland 21128.

 Using Crafts to Brighten a Day

-Rely on your resourcefulness to create sets of note cards to be given to seniors for their own use.
+Rely on your resourcefulness to create greeting cards for friends or family recuperating or struggling with feelings of isolation or to patients in rehab facilities.
 It just takes some imagination, paints or markers, heavy paper and envelopes, and a little ribbon, string, or yarn.
-Blank note-cards and matching envelopes can be ordered online if you don’t have them already.
+For a primer on making your own cards, follow this link.

 Speaking of Yarn

 If you knit or crochet, we encourage you to support the efforts of our Knitting Havurah and Night Owl Knitters.
 They produce soft hats for chemo patients, scarves for Baltimore’s homeless, baby blankets for undeserved babies and those in NICU units, and twiddlemuffs for patients with dementia.

 Going out for some fresh air and to stretch your legs?
 Do the earth a favor – put on some latex gloves and take a grocery store bag with you so you can collect debris while you’re taking a walk.

 If going to the grocery store, call your neighbor to see if you can pick up items for them.
 Not only is this a help to your neighbor, but it lessens the number of people out and about, helping to reduce the risk of contamination.